i-love-coffee-i-love-tea/audogombleed.sh/README_DEV.md

 # generic autocomplete tree - development notes

 All features work in bash and zsh, apart from one:
-In zsh the autocompletions use description labels
+In zsh the autocompletions can additionally use description labels, which aren't supported in bash.

 The core of the script is a config parser developed in AWK.
-It is embedded in the shell script and can be exported as described below.
+It is embedded in the shell script and can be exported for delepment purposes as described below.

-## Bash tipps

-### performance

-Latency is important.
-It makes your computer feel slow or quick.
-It may sound obvious, but it's very very important for a good user experience.

-Therefore, do not, unless absolutely necessary

-- use subshells
-- call external programs

-Script execution time of 400 ms definitely makes it feel sluggish

-About 200ms is OK

-100ms is good

-<100ms is very good

-time it with the time command

-		$ time <yourcli> <yourcommand>

-### global variables
+## global variables

-All used variables begin with __CLI_
+All used variables begin with `__CLI_`

-All but __CLI_VERSION are initialized during completion and command execution
+All but `__CLI_VERSION` are initialized during completion and command execution

-To list them all you can use the shell builtin compgen in bash (and zsh with loaded bash completion support, see README.md)
+To list them all you can use the shell builtin compgen in bash (and zsh with loaded bash completion support, see `README.md`)

 	compgen -A variable | grep ^__CLI_

-## tracing

-strace -c $YOUR_CLI_COMMAND

-### global functions
+## global functions

-All functions begin with _cli_
+All functions begin with `_cli_`

 Functions are loaded by sourcing the cli script

 Registered completion functions can be listed by calling complete without arguments

 	$ complete | grep ^_cli